techy-project/techy-project.github.io/pages/yequox/handbook.md

 # The Yequox Handbook
 The Yequox Handbook is the handbook that helps users to build their Linux distribution manually.
-It is included as a desktop shortcut on the Fedora-based Yequox live distribution.
+It is included as a desktop shortcut on the Ubuntu-based Yequox live distribution.

 Yequox BEF has steps before building the distro.